alexanderhepburn/FootballResults/README.md

 - **Purpose:** Handles system-specific tasks.
 - **Function:**
     - ```open_file()``` Opens a file using the default application based on the operating system.

+# Limitations of the Program

+- Data Source: The program uses data from https://www.football-data.co.uk
+- Date Range: Analysis is limited to data from 2010 to 2024.
+- Data Variability: The available data can vary by year, with some parameters (e.g., corners) being recorded in select years.
+  There may also be gaps in the data if a team was relegated from a league.

 # Ideas for Future Improvement